;

 Student Deliberations

-We’re building students’ deliberative skills to foster critical thinking, reasoned dialogue, and informed citizenship.
+Through our NextGen Roundtable series, we’re building students’ deliberative skills to foster critical thinking and reasoned dialogue.

 Shadow